SisyphusMD/archiver/README.md

 ## What is Archiver?

 Archiver automates backing up directories to multiple remote storage locations with encryption and deduplication.
-Configure once, then backups run automatically via cron or Docker scheduling.
+Configure once, then backups run automatically on a schedule.

 Each directory gets backed up independently, with optional pre/post-backup scripts for service-specific needs (like database dumps).
 Backups are encrypted at rest and deduplicated across all your directories to save storage space.

 Supports local disk, SFTP (Synology NAS, etc.), BackBlaze B2, and S3-compatible storage.
-Docker-only deployment for easy setup on any platform.

 ## Quick Start